No rest for the weary! We’re right back at you, this time with the Huel Ready to Drink review.

 Huel Ready to Drink’s GI is 25, thus very low.

-Many ingredients used in the powder are not suitable for liquid format due to solubility issues, long term storage, as well as, effects in the taste and consistency.
+Many ingredients used in the powder are not suitable for liquid format due to solubility issues, long-term storage, as well as, effects on the taste and consistency.

 No, it can be stored in a cool, dry place at room temperature.
-However, you might consider chilling the drink before consuming.
+However, you might consider chilling the drink before consuming it.